Pol-Sponsoring Visiting Students for Research Purposes

 Training and Certifications

 Some visiting students are part of established programs while others have a more independent association.
 It is the requirement of the University of Louisville that all visiting students from a foreign country must have an appropriate visa and cannot be on tourist status.
 Additionally, all visiting students must complete the appropriate training and certifications needed for the nature of the work they will complete, while on campus.
 Research Integrity is a good resource for determining what training will be needed.
 Some training can be completed online prior to arriving on campus.
 Please contact Research Integrity as soon as possible so that they can work with you to facilitate getting access to the training established and review the DEHS “Minors in Laboratory and Animal Facilities Policy”.

 Due to the requirements and approvals necessary for work on externally sponsored projects and/or classified and sensitive projects, Faculty Sponsors are strongly encouraged to balance the necessity of including visiting researchers/scholars on these types of projects.
 Projects that have access to sponsor information or intellectual property typically require prior approval from the sponsor, have confidentiality obligations and/or require assignment or licensing of intellectual property.
 It should be noted, that in some instances, the approval process for these specialized projects may take months.
 Depending upon the nature of the project and the country of origin of the visiting researcher, Export Control regulations and permissions may need to be addressed.
-For assistance in classified or sensitive projects, contact Will Metcalf, Director of Export & Secure Research Compliance.
+For assistance in classified or sensitive projects, contact Export Control and Secure Research Compliance.

 In addition to these requirements, educational seminars offered as part of established programs will also be made available to students in independent projects, if interest is expressed.
 Faculty Mentors of independent students should contact Dr. M. Cynthia Logsdon, Director of Research Academic Programs, as soon as possible, to discuss program options for visiting undergraduate students.